By Denise Fleck

 CALENDAR: The typical life span for a breed and size places giant breeds at 6-8 years with medium to large breeds making it to 10-12 years of age.
 Small dog breeds often thrive well into their late teens.

 Besides what parents and breed gave your pooch, like a person, sometimes a dog is born with parts that just don’t come out the way nature intended, or did they?
 Animals don’t realize that we were meant to be any different than they are, so they accept and live life without the mental baggage that causes us humans stress however, after years of use, some parts may present problems to your pet.

 Remember, aging is not a disease…it’s a process we all go through.
 It shows we’re growing old and living life.
 Nothing was meant to last forever (except your love for your dog and his for you).
 The point is to walk every path, sniff every scent and enjoy the journey together.

-The GRReat news is that YOU CAN MAKE A DIFFERENCE in how long your senior dog gets to remain by your side by how you spend your time together, what he eats, and the trouble he gets into can change how long your dog gets to remain by your side.
+The GRReat news is that YOU CAN MAKE A DIFFERENCE in how long your senior dog gets to remain by your side by managing how you spend your time together, what he eats, and the trouble he gets into.
 Unlike breed and family history, some of the Grey Muzzle board, staff and advisory team have put together a list of things YOU can change to help Fido or Fifi live a longer, happier, healthier life with you:

 - Stretch those legs daily to circulate blood and oxygen and keep joints flexible.
 Cold and wet weather may make aging joints ache, but daily exercise is a must, so supervise your pooch on a doggie treadmill, romp indoors chasing a ping pong ball or do laps at the local pet or hardware store to keep those legs warm and moving when weather isn’t the best.